clamy54/ansible-tidy/README.md

 <td>Set the mechanism for determining age.
 Default is atime.</td>
 </tr>
 <tr>
-<td>number</td>
+<td>keep</td>
 <td>no</td>
 <td>0</td>
 <td></td>
-<td>>Tidy files which are over a determined number (in other words, keep x files in each folder, delete all the others).
+<td>Keep x files, delete all the others.
+Works with recurse, it will keep x files in each folder if recurse=yes.
 Files are ordered before tidying up, using the `timestamp` param, so you can delete older files.
 Specifying 0 will remove all files.</td>
 </tr>
 </table>